gawaksh007/MatchFlix/README.md

 # MatchFlix
 like tinder, but for movies

-# MatchFlix – Your Smart Movie Night Companion

-MatchFlix is a **fun and interactive web app** that helps couples decide **what to watch together** by matching their preferences.
-No more endless scrolling and debates—MatchFlix makes picking a movie easy, exciting, and seamless!

 ## Features
 ### 🔹 **User Profiles & Preferences**
 - Sign in with **Google Authentication (Firebase)**